krovs/oscp-notes/docs/index.md

 # find printable strings in a file
 strings

-# display dynamic library calls of a process
+# display dynamic library calls of a process, perfect for binary hijacking
 ltrace
 ```